-If you are a new vegetarian, or if you are cooking for vegetarians it can be useful to have meals that are familiar and a direct substitute for a meat based meal such as vegetarian sausages, vegetarian lasagne, or burgers.
-You can even make a meat based Shepherds’s Pie at the same time.
+If you are a new vegetarian, or if you are cooking for vegetarians it can be useful to have meals that are familiar and a direct substitute for a meat based meal.
+This Veggie Shepherd’s Pie made with lentils is delicious in its own right – you don’t need to be a vegetarian to try it!
+If you are cooking for vegetarians and meat eaters you can always make a meat based Shepherds’s Pie at the same time.

 This vegetarian recipe for a popular meat dish is at least as good, if not better than the original!
 Low cost and nutritious too!